 #2 Learn to See the Shades of Gray

 Recently, the House Committee made its decision to deny the ABS-CBN franchise after a 70/11 vote.
 Although I don’t really watch TV that much now, I am really saddened by the news.
-I have a lot of friends who are grieving with this loss, but I also have friends who are celebrating this win believing violations were done by the corporation and some oligarch.
+I have a lot of friends who are grieving with this loss, but I also have friends who are celebrating this win believing that violations were done by the corporation and some oligarch.
 So, who’s right among them?

 This scenario made me realize that in life decisions, the choice is not always black and white.
 Sometimes, there is a sweet spot (not necessary in the middle) that you can choose between the Shades of Gray.
 Just like this scenario, I think neither of them is right or wrong.
 It depends upon the perception of the person to look beneath the underneath.
 Stay woke but not be too hypervigilant. 🙂